riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 // existing code...
 {% endhighlight %}

-All we're doing is returning an empty string when the buttons should display as normal and returning a CSS class of "disabled" when the buttons should be disabled.
+We return an empty string when the buttons should display as normal and return a CSS class of "disabled" when the buttons should be disabled.

 And voila we have a visual clue on the links: